 Research activity supported by NIKRF

 · Diabetic kidney disease (the commonest cause of end-stage kidney failure)

 · Factors influencing the long term success of renal transplantation

 · Risks for heart disease in persons on dialysis and following renal transplantation

 · Better ways to manage chronic kidney disease in the community

 I would like to highlight the work of some of the individual staff you have supported over the past year.

-The nephrology research staff at Queens University includes Dr Amy Jayne McKnight, Dr Gareth McKay, Dr Damian Fogarty and Professor Peter Maxwell.
-We are ably supported by two very capable research technicians Jill Kilner and Seamus Duffy.
-There are seven postgraduate students supervised by the research staff.
+The nephrology research staff at Queens University includes Dr Amy Jayne McKnight, Dr Gareth McKay and Professor Peter Maxwell.
+We are ably supported by a very capable research laboratory manager, Ms Jill Kilner.
+There have been 13 students in the nephrology research group over the last year.
 The Nephrology Research Laboratory at the Belfast City Hospital, funded jointly by the NIKRF and Renal Unit Fund, continues to be a very busy hub of research activity.
 Students have presented papers at the annual meetings of European Society of Human Genetics, American Society of Nephrology, Renal Association; British Transplantation Society and Irish Society for Human Genetics.

 Professor Peter Maxwell MD PhD FRCP